tamucc-comp-bio/how_to/howto_organize_data.md

 ```
 Figure 4.
 More complex directory structure with 2 levels of nesting for more complex projects.
 Generally students should use Fig 3 as the model and only add an additional level of nesting if necessary to organize large numbers of files.

-1. `data`
+1. `data/`

-    `data/raw/`: Contains unprocessed raw data files.
+    `raw/`: Contains unprocessed raw data files.

-    `data/processed/`: Contains data that has been cleaned and processed.
+    `processed/`: Contains data that has been cleaned and processed.

-3. `scripts`
+3. `scripts/`

     `data_processing/`: Scripts for cleaning and processing raw data.